Finding Value in the Rubble… Concrete Recycling

 “Recycling concrete reduces natural resource exploitation and associated transportation costs, and it reduces the amount of waste sent to landfill.” – Construction Materials Recycling Association

-Concrete recycling is regulated by state environmental authorities and each state has its own procedures and legislation governing its process and use.
-For example, New Jersey requires concrete recyclers to have a Class B license in order to crush it, and the city of Palo Alto in California requires that 65 percent of concrete and asphalt in city projects be reused or recycled.
-It is important to check with local building and environmental agencies, or work with a waste management consulting firm, to learn how waste concrete is regulated in the state you are working in.
-Projects can also receive LEED credits for recycling waste concrete and utilizing recycled concrete within new builds.
+Construction and demolition recycling is regulated by state environmental authorities, and each state has its own procedures and legislation governing the process and use.
+For example, New Jersey requires concrete recyclers to hold a Class B license to crush concrete, and the city of Palo Alto, California, requires that 65 percent of concrete and asphalt in city projects be reused or recycled.
+It is important to check with local building and environmental agencies or work with a professional waste management partner to learn how concrete waste is regulated in the state where you are working.
+Projects can also earn LEED credits for recycling concrete waste and using recycled concrete in new builds, supporting broader sustainable waste management goals.

 How to Implement Concrete Recycling in Your C&D Projects

 The safest and easiest way to recycle this material is to sell uncontaminated concrete to specialist recycling companies.
-Many companies now specialize in recycling concrete and other C&D materials due to the growing demand for these recycled products.
-These companies purchase the materials, recycle each stream separately, and in the case of concrete, sell the aggregate to other companies who use it to create new product.
-This takes the stress away from companies that are not sure what to do with all the leftover materials.
+Many companies now specialize in recycling concrete and other C&D materials due to the growing demand for these recycled products and the rise of construction recycling initiatives.
+These companies purchase the materials, recycle each stream separately, and in the case of concrete, sell the aggregate to other companies who use it to create new products.
+This takes the stress off companies unsure what to do with all the leftover materials.

 How National Waste Associates Can Help

-National Waste Associates saves time and money for companies with active jobs running across multiple states.
-Our expertise in sustainable waste management and recycling legal compliance enables us to provide customized waste and recycling solutions for your projects.
-Whether you’re building new, renovating or demolishing, NWA understands C&D needs, jobsite constraints and project timelines.
+National Waste Associates saves companies time and money by running active jobs across multiple states.
+Our expertise in sustainable waste management and legal compliance for recycling enables us to provide customized waste and recycling solutions for your projects.
+Whether you’re building new, renovating, or demolishing, NWA understands C&D needs, jobsite constraints, and project timelines.
 We have the experience and resources to ensure that the waste materials coming off your site are managed in the most optimal and efficient manner.

-In addition to concrete recycling, we can also assist with wood, carpet, shingles and metal recycling.
+In addition to concrete recycling, we can assist with recycling wood, carpet, shingles, and metal.

 Learn more about our services by calling 1-888-692-5005 x6 or email us at sales@nationalwaste.com.